 In a person with diabetes, this may not happen.
 The person is more likely to experience a greater increase in blood glucose levels and symptoms resulting from this.

 The body normally uses insulin to cope with this rise in blood sugar.
 The body of a person with diabetes does not produce enough insulin, or it is unable to use the insulin properly.

 As a result, the person will feel the effects of having high sugar levels in the blood.

 These effects can include:

 - feeling tired

 - extreme thirst

-In the case of dawn phenomenon, there are some additional changes that may help prevent issues caused by the spike in blood sugar.
+In the case of dawn phenomenon, some additional changes may help prevent problems arising from the spike in blood sugar.